Toda language

-Toda (/tcx/) is a indigenous Dravidian language noted for its many fricatives and trills.
-It is spoken by the Toda people, a population of about one thousand who live in the Nilgiri Hills of southern India.
-The Toda language is considered to have originated from the Toda-Kota subgroup of South Dravidian.
-Krishnamurti (2003) does not consider the existence of a single Toda-Kota branch and says Kota split first and later Toda did as Kota doesn't have the centralized vowels of other Tamil-Toda languages.
+Toda (/tcx/) is a indigenous Dravidian language, spoken by the Toda people, who live in the Nilgiri Hills of South India.
+It is noted for its fricatives and trills.
+The language is considered to have originated from the Toda-Kota subgroup of South Dravidian.
+Linguist Bhadriraju Krishnamurti does not consider the existence of a single Toda-Kota branch and says Kota split first and Toda later as Kota doesn't have the centralized vowels of other Tamil-Toda languages.

 Phonology

 Vowels

-For a Dravidian language, Toda's sixteen vowels is an unusually large number.
+Toda language has sixteen vowels, an unusually large number for a Dravidian language.
 There are eight vowel qualities, each of which may occur long or short.
 There is little difference in quality between the long and short vowels, except for //e//, which occurs as /[e]/ when short and as /[eː]/ or /[æː]/ when long.